Sriparno08/Openpedia/README.md

 - [Git Tutorial](https://www.tutorialspoint.com/git/index.htm) by Tutorialspoint
 - [Git Tutorials and Training](https://www.atlassian.com/git/tutorials) by Atlassian

-#### YouTube Videos
+#### YouTube Videos:

 - [Complete Git and GitHub Tutorial](https://www.youtube.com/watch?v=apGV9Kg7ics) by Kunal Kushwaha
 - [Git and GitHub for Beginners](https://www.youtube.com/watch?v=tRZGeaHPoaw) by Kevin Stratvert

 ### Contributing to Open Source

 Learning Git and GitHub only makes you half-ready.
-You need to actually contribute to open source to get comfortable with the process.
+You need to actually contribute to Open Source to get comfortable with the process.

 In this section, I have compiled a list of helpful resources that will help you do the same!